AdHoc-Protocol/AdHoc-protocol/README.md

 #### Symmetric Branches with `LR`

-When both hosts share identical branch structure, use `LR` to avoid duplication:
+When both hosts share an identical branch structure, use `LR` to avoid duplication:

 **Recommended:**